janpeuker/awesome-tech-roles/README.md

 - [7 Lessons From 10 Outages](https://downtimeproject.com/podcast/7-lessons-from-10-outages/) - How life really is [on-call](https://increment.com/on-call) explained in The Downtime Project&apos;s podcast.
 - [A feedback loop between Dev and Ops](https://stackoverflow.blog/2021/03/18/creating-a-good-feedback-loop-between-ops-and-devs-using-documentation/) - Using documentation (runbooks) to bridge dev and ops teams (see below Technical Writer).
-- [Are we there yet?](https://cloud.google.com/blog/products/devops-sre/evaluating-where-your-team-lies-on-the-sre-spectrum) - Thoughts on assessing an SRE team’s maturity in the Google Blog .
+- [Are we there yet?](https://cloud.google.com/blog/products/devops-sre/evaluating-where-your-team-lies-on-the-sre-spectrum) - Thoughts on assessing an SRE team&apos;s maturity in the Google Blog .
 - [DevOps, SRE and Platform Engineering](https://iximiuz.com/en/posts/devops-sre-and-platform-engineering/) - Tweet unroll of the difference between Software Development, DevOps, SRE and towards Platform Engineering.
 - [DORA](https://www.devops-research.com/research.html) - The DORA State of DevOps research program which formed the basis for the _Accelerate_ book (see above), especially the practice "Empowering Teams".
 - [Getting into DevOps](https://www.thoughtworks.com/insights/blog/getting-devops-part-2) - ThoughtWorks overview on the history and different styles of DevOps teams including DevNetOps and DevSecOps.